Know which extensions require upkeep and stay on top of them.

 Use case: If you want to highlight specific information about your products and services on top of what you already mention in your ads and sitelinks

-Callout extensions essentially get you an extra line of ad text that it broken up into tight, short snippets of text (25 characters or fewer).
+Callout extensions essentially get you an extra line of ad text that t up into tight, short snippets of text (25 characters or fewer).
 They aren’t clickable, so the focus of the ad will remain on your headline.

 With callouts you’ll want to highlight features of your business or product.
 Identify what short snippets could enhance your existing ad text and make it more convincing.
 By focusing on standard features that you offer, such as no contracts or free shipping, you can open up that space in your ad text.
 Avoid repeating whatever you use in your callout in your ad text or your sitelinks.
 Make sure you're providing information a user wouldn’t otherwise have - if it’s in the ad your callout won’t serve.